 Some Cantonese speakers replace an n sound with an l sound if it begins the world, so I have learned to answer to both Nina and Lina, which I think of as my Cantonese name.
 Hong Kongers tend to have both a Chinese and an English name and I had never before come across some of the English names that Hong Kongers go by.
 Some of the unusual names that have brought a smile to my face are:

-- Fruits such as Apple, Pear and Berry
+- Fruits such as Apple, Berry, Orange and Pear